apache/hudi/website/docs/quick-start-guide.md

 ## Delete data {#deletes}

-Apache Hudi supports two types of deletes: (1) **Soft Deletes**: retaining the record key and just null out the values for all the other fields; (2) **Hard Deletes**: physically removing any trace of the record from the table.
+Apache Hudi supports two types of deletes: (1) **Soft Deletes**: retaining the record key and just nulling out the values for all the other fields (records with nulls in soft deletes are always persisted in storage and never removed);
+(2) **Hard Deletes**: physically removing any trace of the record from the table.
 See the [deletion section](/docs/writing_data#deletes) of the writing data page for more details.

 ### Soft Deletes